prasanna12510/gamesparks-docs/MARKDOWN/Tutorials/Social Authentication and Player Profile/Facebook Authentication.md

 ![](img/AuthFB/20.png)

+*5.* Click to *Create Test Users*.
 The created test user(s) will be displayed in the list.

-*5.* Click *Edit* and on the drop-down select to get the access token for the test user:
+*6.* Click *Edit* and on the drop-down select to get the access token for the test user:

 ![](img/AuthFB/21.png)

-*6.* Copy the access token.
+*7.* Copy the access token.
 You will use it in the GameSparks portal Test Harness in the next section.

 ![](img/AuthFB/10.png)